denischertkov/paloalto_exporter/README.md

 ifIPSECOperStatus{ifAlias="IPSEC-TUN3",ifDescr="tunnel.5",ifIndex="4",ifName="tunnel.5"} 1.0
 ifIPSECOperStatus{ifAlias="IPSEC-TUN4",ifDescr="tunnel.6",ifIndex="5",ifName="tunnel.6"} 2.0
 ```
-The last strings will show you metrics for all IPSEC tunnels.
+The last strings will show you metrics for all IPSec tunnels.
-Now we can add the metrics to the prometheus: you need  to add new section to the `prometheus.yml` file:
+Now you can add the metrics to the Prometheus: you need to add a new section to the `prometheus.yml` file:
 ```
   - job_name: paloalto-a.dc01
     scrape_interval: 30s
     static_configs:
     - targets:
-      - XXX.XXX.XXX.XXX:9098      # <- host IP or FQDN where Palo Alto IPSEC exporter is running
+      - XXX.XXX.XXX.XXX:9098      # <- host IP or FQDN and port where Palo Alto IPSec exporter is running
 ```
 And restart the Prometheus.
-Now we will see the target and metrics on the Prometheus WebUI: Query -> add "ifIPSECOperStatus{job="paloalto-a.dc01"}" -> Execute:
+Now you can see the target and metrics on the Prometheus WebUI: Query -> add "ifIPSECOperStatus{job="paloalto-a.dc01"}" -> Execute:
 ```
 ifIPSECOperStatus{ifAlias="IPSEC-TUN1", ifDescr="tunnel.3", ifIndex="2", ifName="tunnel.3", instance="XXXXX", job="paloalto-a.dc01"}	2
 ifIPSECOperStatus{ifAlias="IPSEC-TUN2", ifDescr="tunnel.4", ifIndex="3", ifName="tunnel.4", instance="XXXXX", job="paloalto-a.dc01"}	1
 ifIPSECOperStatus{ifAlias="IPSEC-TUN3", ifDescr="tunnel.5", ifIndex="4", ifName="tunnel.5", instance="XXXXX", job="paloalto-a.dc01"}	1
 ifIPSECOperStatus{ifAlias="IPSEC-TUN4", ifDescr="tunnel.6", ifIndex="5", ifName="tunnel.6", instance="XXXXX", job="paloalto-a.dc01"}	2
 ```
+You can run multiple services to monitor multiple devices, just use the appropriate credentials and unique port on for each Palo Alto IPSec Exporter instance.

-And now the best tume to add the new panel wit alerts to the Grafana.
+Now is the best time to add the new panel with alerts to the Grafana.

 Denis Chertkov, denis@chertkov.info, 20250217